Deautonomisation by singularity confinement and degree growth: Introduction

-which is a QRT mapping belonging to Class I in the classification of \cite{RCGOautolimits} (see also \cite{canonicalforms} for a derivation and \cite[Appendix]{ancillary} for an easily consultable list).
-The definition of the singularity confinement property for such an equation, when recast as a mapping of the projective plane $\mathbb{P}^2$, is that it is birationally conjugate to an automorphism.
-I.e., that one can perform a sequence of blow-ups and possibly blow-downs to obtain a rational surface on which the mapping is regularised as an automorphism.
-Phrased on the level of the equation itself, as it originally was in \cite{singularityconfinement}, a singularity is constituted by an iteration from some initial condition that results in a loss of a degree of freedom, in the sense that the iterate takes a value at which the inverse mapping is undefined.
+A singularity is constituted by an iteration from some initial condition that results in a loss of a degree of freedom, in the sense that the iterate takes a value at which the inverse mapping is undefined.
 As already mentioned above, `singularity confinement' refers to the situation where finitely many further iterations lead the singularity to disappear, with the lost degree of freedom being recovered.